 If you want more time at the Writing Center, you are welcome to make an additional appointment at any time.

-- Attendance is essential, and being prepared to work on your writing is crucial.
+- ATTENDANCE.
+Regular attendance is essential, and being prepared to work on your writing is crucial.
 Any absence is detrimental to your progress.
 If you must be absent, you are responsible for cancelling your appointment ahead of time and for scheduling a makeup session in the Writing Center with your consultant.
 Students who don’t show up for appointments will lose their standing WT appointment and their ability to make appointments.
 After that, they will have to drop in to see if a consultant is available.

 Grade for WT